mesako/CancerSimulationR/README.md

 library(devtools)
 ```

-VirusSimulationR package depends on several packages, which can be installed using the below commands:
+CancerSimulationR package depends on several packages, which can be installed using the below commands:

 ```
 install.packages("RColorBrewer")